A max-cut approach to heterogeneity in cryo-electron microscopy: Convergence and error bounds

-Assumption 1 in Theorem~\ref{thm:aqu} states that the algorithm finds rotations that are close to the true ones.
+Assumption 1 in Theorem~\ref{thm:aqu} states that Algorithm~\ref{alg:theoretical} is initialized with rotations that are close to the true ones.
 Assumption 2 states that common lines between images of the same class are detected with small error.
-Assumption 3 states that common lines between images of different classes (that therefore have no common line) are random, namely, we don't make consistent errors when detecting common lines that do not exist.
+Assumption 3 states that common lines between images of different classes (that therefore have no common line) are uniformly random.
+This uniformity assumption enables us to put a rigorous bound on the classification error.
+In real world applications, this assumption is not necessarily valid.
+In case of non-uniform common lines errors, the proof will follow similarly, provided that it is possible to bound the expected value of the score between two images of different classes, and show that it is not ``too small".